Cobordisms of sutured manifolds and the functoriality of link Floer homology: Properties of the cobordism map

-An axiomatic description of topological quantum field theory, in short TQFT, was first given by Atiyah \cite{Atiyah}.
-As it is explained in \cite{Blanchet}, an $(n+1)$-dimensional TQFT over a field $\F$ is a symmetric monoidal functor from the cobordism category of $n$-manifolds to the category of finite dimensional vector spaces over $\F.$
+An axiomatic description of topological quantum field theories, in short TQFTs, was first given by Atiyah~\cite{Atiyah}.
+As explained by Blanchet~\cite{Blanchet}, an $(n+1)$-dimensional TQFT over a field $\F$ is a symmetric monoidal functor from the cobordism category of $n$-manifolds to the category of finite dimensional vector spaces over $\F$.